 Find the full printable recipe with specific measurements below.

-- Apples: I love to use Granny Smith apples when making these muffins.
-They’re sweet, crisp and will hold their shape when baking.
-Peel and dice them first before using, so there isn’t any tough skin included.
+- Apples: I love to use peeled and diced Granny Smith apples when making these muffins.
+They’re sweet, and crisp and will hold their shape when baking.

 - Spices: Add warm fall flavor by using a combination of apple pie spice and ground cinnamon.